 If you believe a Harbor Seal pup or other marine mammal has been unattended by his mom for more than 48 hours, or is clearly in distress or injured, contact the West Coast Marine Mammal Stranding Network Hotline at 1.866.767.6114 or the NOAA Seal Hotline on 1.866.767.6114.

-If you're looking for a Marine Mammal Stranding Network contact close to you, check this map of Puget Sound for all the details.
+If you're looking for a Marine Mammal Stranding Network contact close to you, check this map for Puget Sound or this map for Washington State for all the details.

 Learn more about what to do if you see a Harbor Seal pup by visiting the Seal Sitters’ website.

 If you encounter someone harassing or harming a marine mammal, or allowing their pets to do so, call the NOAA Fisheries Enforcement Hotline at 1.800.853.1964.